ryru/dependency-graph-analyser/README.md

   -o=<module,...>         Module names in origin.
 Specify multiple comma-separated module names.
   -d=<module,...>         Module names in destination.
 Specify multiple comma-separated module names.
   -c=<configuration,...>  Configurations used in dependencies.
 Specify multiple comma-separated configuration names.
-  --transitive            Also include transitive modules.
+  -t, --transitive        If set, also include transitive module dependencies.
+This applies only if a module filter is active.

 Display Options: